Skip to main content

 For more information on how to automate VST/AU plug-in parameters from your host, please refer to your host documentation.

-Assigning MIDI Controls to Parameters
+Assigning MIDI controls to parameters

 Assigning a MIDI control to a parameter in Maschine is done via an intuitive Learn mode: